Basic Network Troubleshooting

 Network reset

 Various connectivity problems are fixed with the following 3 commands.
-To run them seach “cmd.exe” in the start menu, right click “Command Prompt” and click on “Run as administrator”.
+To run them search “cmd.exe” in the start menu, right click “Command Prompt” and click on “Run as administrator”.

 ipconfig /flushdns